Travel Vaccines and Advice for the Dominican Republic

 Sources: Embassy of Dominican Republic and U.S. State Department

-What is the Climate Like in the Dominican Republic?
+What Is the Climate Like in the Dominican Republic?

 As a Caribbean island, the Dominican Republic has tropical weather year-round.
 The temperature can span from 90°F (32°C) at noon to 70°F (21°C) at sunrise during the summer.
 Whereas in the winter, temperatures can go as low as 65°F (18°C).
 With the warmest months being between June through September.